+We are drawn to coral reefs.
 They are colorful, beautiful, and filled with vast amounts of biodiversity that we love to watch and observe.
-Coral reefs exist in warm tropical regions around the equator that we love to visit when we travel¹.
+Coral reefs exist in warm tropical regions around the equator that we love to visit when we travel .
 Unfortunately, our love affair with coral reefs is causing them to be “loved to death”.

 While most diving and snorkeling activities have little physical impact on coral reefs, physical damages to corals can and do occur when people stand on, walk on, kick, touch, trample, and when their equipment contacts corals.

-- Boating and Anchors
+Boating and anchors

 Boats grounding in coral reef habitat can damage corals, as can anchors.
 Anchors can cause a great deal of coral breakage and fragmentation, particularly from large boats like freighters and cruise ships.
 Heavy chains from large ships can break or dislodge corals.
 These damages to corals can last for many years.